thanhkeke97/RSTGameTranslation/README.md

 * Note:  When running .bat or .exe files you might get an ugly "This is dangerous, don't run it" message because this project is open source and i don't have any digital signatures so you'll have to just trust me and click "More info" and run it anyway.
 This message only happens the first time per .bat or .exe file.

 * Conda is a thing that lets us install a bunch of python stuff without screwing up other python installs.
-Let's do that now, double click *RSTGameTranslation/webserver/SetupServerCondaEnvNVidia.bat* and wait a long time while it installs a bunch of junk (Run only on the first use of the application, no need to run again later.).
-We need this for EasyOCR and PaddleOCR, the engines that we run locally to "look" at the screen.
+Let's do that now, double click *RSTGameTranslation/webserver/PaddleOCR/SetupServerCondaEnvNVidiaPaddleOCR.bat* or *RSTGameTranslation/webserver/EasyOCR/SetupServerCondaEnvNVidiaEasyOCR.bat* for OCR which you want to use (recommended PaddleOCR) and wait a long time while it installs a bunch of junk (Run only on the first use of the application, no need to run again later.).
+We need this for EasyOCR or PaddleOCR, the engines that we run locally to "look" at the screen.
 Later, this server might also do more ML/AI work in future versions. (for example, doing subtitles of spoken dialog)

 * Did that look like it installed ok?
 It runs a self-test at the end.
 If it did, you're now ready to run the server.

-* Run *RSTGameTranslation/webserver/RunServerEasyOCR.bat* for EasyOCR or *RSTGameTranslation/webserver/RunServerPaddleOCR.bat* for PaddleOCR (recommended for better performance with Asian languages)
+* Run *RSTGameTranslation/webserver/PaddleOCR/RunServerPaddleOCR.bat* or *RSTGameTranslation/webserver/EasyOCR/RunServerEasyOCR.bat* for OCR which you want to use (recommended PaddleOCR)

 * Now run *RSTGameTranslation/rst.exe*